back search

 Consuming a large amount of red dragon fruit can cause your urine to turn pink or red, which may look alarming but is not considered a serious symptom

-How to eat dragon fruit during pregnancy?
+How to eat dragon fruit in pregnancy?

 • Like other fruits, it can be eaten uncooked